inphobia/p5-idea-wikiclone/Perl-Debugger.md

 * Connection mode - defines what is going to connnect to what.
 Relates to `PERL5_DEBUG_ROLE` environment variable.
 * Server host and port - relates to `PERL5_DEBUG_HOST` and `PERL5_DEBUG_PORT` respectively.

+Configuration editor provides a template command line for starting your script according to selected settings.

 IDE attempts to connect to process immediately (if perl acts as host) and stops trying if it fails.
 Perl process tries to connect to IDE 10 times with 1 second pause, and stops if there is no success.

 Normal scenario is to start server part (perl process or IDE debugging session) and than start the client part.